 Dermatographia is most often treated with antihistamines to reduce itchiness and overall discomfort.
 There’s no cure for this condition, although the symptoms don’t last long.
 Rare cases require more in-depth medical treatment from a dermatologist.

 Signs of dermatographia occur when your skin gets scratched.
 Symptoms don’t appear on their own.
 Instead, these are reactions to scratches themselves.
 These symptoms can appear for the first time without warning.

 - raised marks on the skin that look like writing

 Symptoms usually last for about 30 minutes at a time.
 In rare cases, symptoms last for a day or longer.
 However, the condition of dermographism itself can last for months or years.

-Symptoms may also worsen in extreme temperatures.
-Hot and cold, dry weather can increase the incidence of dermographism.
-Warm water from hot showers, baths, and saunas can also aggravate symptoms.
+Symptoms may worsen in extreme temperatures.
+Dry weather can also increase the incidence of dermographism.
+Warm water from hot showers, baths, and saunas can aggravate symptoms.

 The exact causes of dermatographia aren’t known.
 The condition is thought to be triggered by: